Exponential Growth Calculator

 - An alternative way of writing the exponential growth equation

 - Example on how to use the formula for exponential decay

 - What if there's no time at all?

 - How different exponential growth rates affect growth

-- Other real-world applications of the formula for exponential growth and decay
+- What are real-world applications of the exponential growth?

 There is a substantial number of processes for which you can use this exponential growth calculator.
 The general rule of thumb is that the exponential growth formula: